It might surprise you to know that, on average, Americans spend 5.4 hours every day on their cell phones.

 The company also has a patent business in which it collects licensing fees from other companies to use its wireless technology patents.
 QCOM has a chipset supply agreement with AAPL, where AAPL will likely license the chips directly from QCOM instead of relying on Original Equipment Manufacturers.
 QCOM also has a new patent license agreement with Huawei.

-QCOM is poised to benefit due to strong momentum in the handset space, driven by the ongoing shift to 5G.
-The company has an overall grade of A, indicating a Strong Buy rating in our POWR Ratings system.
-The company also has a Growth Grade of A, which isn’t surprising due to its past and forecasted earnings growth.
-Over the past year, QCOM’s earnings were up 66.2% and are expected to rise a whopping 89.8% year over year in the current quarter.
-It is also expected to rise another 80.2% in the following quarter.
+QCOM is poised to benefit from strong momentum in the handset space, driven by the ongoing shift to 5G.
+The company has an overall grade of B, indicating a Buy rating in our POWR Ratings system.
+The company also has a Growth Grade of B, which isn’t surprising due to its past and forecasted earnings growth.
+Over the past year, QCOM’s earnings were up 106.2% and are expected to rise a whopping 89.8% year over year in the current quarter.
+It is also expected to rise another 94.2% in the following quarter.

 The stock also has a Value Grade of B, which means it’s undervalued at its current price.
-This makes sense as it currently sports a forward P/E of 20.12.
-QCOM also has a Momentum Grade of B, indicating it is currently in an uptrend.
-While the stock saw some weakness this month and in December, it’s up over 70% for the past year.
+This makes sense as it currently sports a forward P/E of 17.04.
+QCOM also has a Quality Grade of B, indicating a strong balance sheet.
+The company currently has a current ratio of 2.0, which means it has more than enough liquidity to handle short-term debts.

-Growth, Value, and Momentum are not the only grades we rate stocks on.
-For our complete ratings for QCOM, including Stability, Sentiment, Quality, and Industry Rank, click here.
+Growth, Value, and Quality are not the only grades we rate stocks on.
+For our complete ratings for QCOM, including Momentum, Stability, and Sentiment, and Industry Rank, click here.

 Skyworks Solutions, Inc. (SWKS)